zaheeeb/Sievo/README.md

 ### Installation

 .
 Code is developed in C# console application and can be run through visual studio.
-- slack webhhok key and user name are stored to system variables as 'webhook' and 'slack_user_name' respectively.
+- slack webhhok key and user name are needed to be stored to system variables as 'webhook' and 'slack_user_name' respectively.

 ### Steps to executs program
  - Run code in visual studio.